nnethercote/perf-book/src/build-configuration.md

 ### Cranelift Codegen Back-end

-If you use nightly Rust on x86-64/Linux or ARM/Linux, you can enable the Cranelift codegen back-end.
-It may reduce compile times at the cost of lower quality generated code, and therefore is recommended for dev builds rather than release builds.
+If you use nightly Rust, you can enable the Cranelift codegen back-end to potentially reduce compile times at the cost of lower quality generated code.
+This is recommended for dev builds rather than release builds.

+Cranelift supports the following platforms and architectures:

+- Linux: x86_64, AArch64
+- macOS: x86_64, AArch64
+- Windows: x86_64

 First, install the back-end with this `rustup` command:
 ```bash